 Hearing Aids for Kids | Hearing Aid Clinic

-Fitting hearing aids for children requires a lot more skill and rigour than a lot can imagine.
+Fitting hearing aids for children requires a lot more skill and rigour than most people imagine.
 The audiologist acts as a gateway between your child and the world of sound (that’s profound, right?).
 The paediatric ear expert has to get these right for your children:

 - Choice of colours to ensure the hearing aids amuse them.